Adrian-Lee-IBM/cpd-docs.mettleci.io/editing-datastage-tests.md

 Click the ***Settings*** icon to open the test case settings panel which enables you to specify options for the selected test.

 **History record storage** allows you to specify the number of historical test results you wish to retain.
 This can be specified either by the number of days or the number of runs.
+By default job runs and related artifcats are preserved forever.

 **Schedule** allows you to specify a time and date when you want your test case job to be automatically executed and (optionally) the frequency with which the job should be re-executed.